Originally published on 17th December 2019 Last updated on 5th August 2024

 The Difference in Types of Medicine

-Many thyroid patients aren’t aware that conventional medicine isn’t the only option when it comes to their thyroid health.
+Many thyroid patients aren’t aware that mainstream medicine isn’t the only option when it comes to their thyroid health.

 In fact, many of us actually make more of a recovery with the combined support of a more integrative doctor or practitioner.